- Studies show that dogs and their owners tend to look alike.

 Obviously, my research was limited, given that variations of this sort in hairstyles are only sensible to talk about in women.
 Therefore Michael Roy and Nicholas Christenfeld, psychologists from the University of California at San Diego, decided to extend my research using another technique**.
 They photographed 45 dogs (25 purebreds and 22 mongrels) and their owners, separately.
 The researchers then showed 28 observers photos of the people and asked them to guess which was most likely that person’s dog from a pair of pictures containing the owned dog and another.
 A dog was regarded as resembling its owner if a majority of judges matched the pair.
 The judges were able to correctly match purebred dogs with their owners in about two-thirds of the cases.
 This seems to confirm that dogs and owners may tend to look alike.

 It is always interesting to find cases where popular folklore is actually confirmed by science, but whether the facts support the validity of the idea or not, dog and owner look-alike contests seem to be popular and amusing events for both participants and audiences alike.

-Copyright SC Psychological Enterprises Ltd. May not be reprinted, reposted without permission
+Copyright SC Psychological Enterprises Ltd. May not be reprinted, or reposted without permission.

 * Coren, S. (1999).
 Do people look like their dogs?
 Anthrozoös, 12, 111-114.